Hamiltonian Active Particles in Incompressible Fluid Membranes: Collective dynamics of pusher and puller dipoles

 \subsection{Near vs.\ far: aggregation and dispersion}

-The collective dynamics of active dipoles in an incompressible membrane depend crucially on whether interactions are mediated by the algebraically screened far–field kernel or by the unscreened near–field kernel.
-Figure~\ref{fig:combined_push_pull} summarizes the behaviour for ensembles of $N=15$ \emph{pushers} (top row) and \emph{pullers} (bottom row).
+The collective dynamics of active dipoles in an incompressible membrane depend crucially on whether interactions are mediated by the screened Hamiltonian $H_{\rm far}$ or the unscreened $H_{\rm near}$.
+Figure~\ref{fig:combined_push_pull} summarizes the evolution of ensembles of $N=15$ co-aligned dipoles for both pushers and pullers.

-Under the screened far–field Hamiltonian $H_{\rm far}$ [Figs.~\ref{fig:combined_push_pull}(a,b,e,f)], both motor types undergo a rapid collapse into compact aggregates: trajectories contract toward a single point and the mean pair separation $\langle d_{ij}\rangle(t)$ decreases sharply before saturating at a small value.
-This aggregation reflects the effectively attractive character of the $1/r^{3}$ screened dipolar flow, which reinforces head–to–tail alignment and produces a robust self–binding instability for both pushers and pullers.
+Under the screened far-field Hamiltonian $H_{\rm far}$ [Figs.~\ref{fig:combined_push_pull}(a,c,e,g)], both motor types undergo rapid collapse into compact aggregates: trajectories contract toward small separations and the mean pair distance $\langle d_{ij}\rangle(t)$ decreases sharply in time.
+In contrast, evolution under the unscreened near-field Hamiltonian $H_{\rm near}$ [Figs.~\ref{fig:combined_push_pull}(b,d,f,h)] exhibits no such collapse.
+Instead, the ensemble spreads into extended configurations, with $\langle d_{ij}\rangle(t)$ increasing monotonically.

-In contrast, evolution under the unscreened near–field Hamiltonian $H_{\rm near}$ [Figs.~\ref{fig:combined_push_pull}(c,d,g,h)] exhibits a completely diffrent trend.
-The $1/r$ stresslet decay is slower and we find that the ensemble does not collapse.
-Instead, particles spread into extended configurations and $\langle d_{ij}\rangle(t)$ grows monotonically.
-In this near–zone regime, the self–aggregation observed in the far field is vastly suppressed: although individual pairs can transiently attract or repel, many–body constraints prevent the formation of a stable compact cluster.
+These contrasting behaviours are directly consistent with the reduced two-body phase-space structure discussed in Sec.~\ref{ppanalysis} and shown in Fig.~\ref{fig:phaseportrait_pushers_supported} (see also Appendix~\ref{ppdetails}).
+In the near field, the dynamics is effectively one-dimensional with $\dot\Delta=0$, so phase space is partitioned by the nullclines $\Delta=\pm\pi/4$ into attractive and repulsive sectors that cannot be crossed.
+As a result, initially non-attracting configurations remain non-aggregating at the many-body level.

-The similarity between the pusher and puller panels highlights a central result of this work: \textit{the nature of the hydrodynamic kernel, rather than the motor type alone, determines whether active dipoles aggregate or disperse}.
-The far–field screened flow is irrotational and generates an attractive effective Hamiltonian, while the near–field unscreened flow frustrates collective collapse.
-For completeness, Fig.~\ref{repr} shows a representative far–zone evolution with \emph{arbitrary} orientations, illustrating that the same aggregation mechanism persists beyond the co–aligned limit.
-Representative far- and near-zone trajectories of co-aligned pusher and puller clusters are provided in the Supplementary Material (Figs.~S1--S2).
-In all these examples, a soft harmonic repulsion is added to regularize close encounters and suppress particle overlap.
+In the far field, by contrast, the dynamics is intrinsically two-dimensional, with $\dot\Delta\neq0$ coupling angular and radial motion.
+This induces a systematic drift in $\Delta$ that allows trajectories to cross from repulsive to attractive sectors, providing a robust mechanism for aggregation.
+The resulting many-body collapse arises from angular transport across phase space enabled by the screened hydrodynamic interaction.